Learn about chemical hazards you may face in your community.

 Chemicals stored in your community

-Facilities that store certain hazardous substances must report it to the State Emergency Response Commission (SERC), Local Emergency Planning Committees (LEPC), and local fire departments.
+Facilities that store certain hazardous substances must report them to the State Emergency Response Commission (SERC), Local Emergency Planning Committees (LEPC), and local fire departments.

 The Hazardous Substance Information and Education Office is funded in partnership with the Washington State Department of Labor and Industries by the Worker and Community Right-to-Know Fund.